 Other than AUK expulsion, disciplinary sanctions shall not be made part of the student's permanent academic record, but shall become part of the student's confidential record held in the Office of Student Life.
-Upon graduation, the student's confidential record may be expunged of disciplinary actions other than expulsion and suspension upon written application to the Vice President for Student Affairs.
-Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record seven (7) years after the student's last registration at the American University of Kuwait.
+Upon graduation, the student's confidential record may be expunged of disciplinary actions other than expulsion and suspension upon written application to the Dean of Student Affairs.
+Cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record seven (7) years after the student's last registration at the AmericanUniversity of Kuwait.